jarvis8950/KIT_Project/README.md

 task to be completed ---

-Shadab- Will be working on home page <b>
+Shadab- Will be working on home page <br>
-Ravi - will be working on  contact us page <b>
+Ravi - will be working on  contact us page <br>
-varsha -- will be working on service page  <b>
+varsha -- will be working on service page  <br>

 samyak- will be working on courses page